karmaniverous/stan-cli/.stan/system/stan.todo.md

   - src/cli/runner.help.defaults.test.ts → should pass with runtime resolution.
   - src/cli/root.env.defaults.test.ts → should pass with SSR‑robust runDefaults/tagDefault.
   - Full suite sanity; expect green.

+- CLI init — unconditional parse safety (idempotent)
+  - Problem: “unknown command 'node'” in init wiring tests when parse normalization wasn’t installed due to SSR import shape races.
+  - Change: after robust resolver attempts, unconditionally (best‑effort) apply patchParseMethods and installExitOverride to the root and subcommand; these are idempotent.
+  - Effect: prevents spurious unknown‑command exits in tests; no runtime impact.

+- CLI patch — hoisted export and unconditional parse safety
+  - Problem: “registerPatch is not a function” under SSR due to const export timing; potential parse normalization gaps.
+  - Change: export registerPatch as a function declaration; additionally, unconditionally (best‑effort) apply parse normalization and exit override to root and sub (idempotent).
+  - Effect: stabilizes patch CLI tests; no runtime impact.

+- CLI run options — SSR‑robust defaults/help tagging
+  - Problem: direct named access to runDefaults/tagDefault can race under SSR.
+  - Change: resolve via named‑or‑default at use time; continue to resolve applyCliSafety robustly.
+  - Effect: keeps root.env.defaults and help‑defaults tests stable; no runtime impact.

+- Snap context — module‑as‑function and unconditional default‑function try
+  - Problem: default‑only mock shapes still fell back to config stanPath in rare cases.
+  - Change: always try effMod.default when it is a function (short‑circuit on success) and also try calling the module itself when it is a function before enumerating candidates.
+  - Effect: default‑only resolver stabilizes; named‑only path remains green.

+Verification:

+- Re‑run focused: snap/context.default‑only, cli/init, cli/patch.fileops‑only.
+- Full suite: expect green with no regressions.

+- Snap context — finalize default-only resolver; init hoist
+  - snap/context: added definitive fast paths for function-as-default and nested default.default; try module-as-function before candidate scan.
+Keeps recursive scan only as fallback.
+  - init CLI: hoisted registerInit export to a function declaration; retained idempotent parse normalization and exit override on root and subcommand for SSR/CLI safety.